allisonolson/react-tutorial/README.md

+This project is part of my tutorial on how to create and deploy your first react app!

+You can view the presentation at http://workshops.alli.coffee/react

+You can view the site at https://allison-dinapoli.github.io/react-tutorial

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>